MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlinePstnUsage.md

 # Get-CsOnlinePstnUsage

 ## SYNOPSIS
-Returns information about public switched telephone network (PSTN) usage records used in your tenant.
+Returns information about online public switched telephone network (PSTN) usage records used in your tenant.

 ## SYNTAX